Every winter for the past three decades, Icehotel in Sweden has reinvented itself as a new hotel and art exhibition made of ice and snow.

 And so the hospitality hotspot, just north of the Arctic Circle, was born.
 Evolving from a relatively small igloo, the Icehotel has now become an elaborate resort composed of 55 rooms, a bar, a chapel, and a theater.

 Now, the Icehotel hosts 70 weddings a year and is a popular place for viewing the magnificent northern lights.

 What To Expect

-Building An Ice Hotel
+Building Sweden's Ice Hotel